adminBy HowDoIUseAI Team

 Here's the thing: most people treat Notion like a fancy folder system.
 They create pages for projects, separate databases for tasks, and wonder why nothing feels connected.
 But once you grasp relations, you realize Notion isn't about pages at all - it's about relationships between information.

-Why most Notion setups fall apart
+Why do most Notion setups fall apart?

-Let me paint you a picture of what goes wrong.
+Picture what goes wrong.
 You start with the best intentions.
 Maybe you create a "Projects" page with all your current work, then a separate "Tasks" database because that makes sense, right?
 Then you add a "Notes" section, maybe a "Resources" database.

-The magic of database relations
+What's the magic of database relations?

 Database relations in Notion let you connect information across different databases.
 But here's what most tutorials don't tell you: it's not just about linking things.
 It's about creating a web of information where everything knows about everything else.